Community rallying around DJ hospitalized after Baton Rouge club shooting

 The Baton Rouge Police Department has called the shooting a "targeted" attack, and it does not appear that Henderson was an intended target.

-Family members say Henderson was performing at the club when he was struck by a stray bullet that went through his hip and hit his spine.
-He's reportedly unable to use his legs, and it's unclear when he might be able to walk again.
+Family members say Henderson was performing at the club when he was struck by a stray bullet that went through his hip.

+“He said he was working and next thing you know.
+All he saw was people running and people shot.
+That was basically it.
+He doesn't know what happened.
+All he knows is he was at the dj booth and working from that point on and a disarray happened,” says Henderson Senior.

+Michael Henderson Sr is DJ Rev’s father.
+He says even though his on was shot in the hip.
+He is in very good spirits.

 Those close to Henderson have created an online fundraiser where they're taking donations to help pay off his medical expenses.